 Automotive Relays – How They Work – Why You Need Them – Testing

-So, Automotive Relays are switches; controlled by electrical power.
-Furthermore, The purpose of automotive relays; is to automate this power to switch electrical circuits; on and off at particular times.
-However, the real benefit behind a relay is more than just automation; they also provide the ability to switch multiple circuits; including different voltage types; within the same relay at the same time.
+So, automotive relays are switches, controlled by electrical power.
+To clarify, the purpose of automotive relays, is to automate this power; to switch electrical circuits on and off, at particular times.
+However, the real benefit behind a relay is more than just automation.
+For example, they also provide the ability, to switch multiple circuits; including different voltage types, within the same relay, at the same time.

 How Do Automotive Relays Work And Testing